List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a bike of this age, as premiums often outweigh potential payout for common issues.
+2026Third-party insurance: not worth it for a bike this old, coverage limitations often outweigh the cost.

 Pre-Purchase Inspection Checklist